 A mop-up round is required as an additional step wherever monitoring suggests children have been missed in certain health districts or areas, to ensure interruption of transmission (even in the absence of new poliovirus detections).
-Information to guide the selection of districts for full mop-up can include: intra-campaign monitoring, independent monitoring, eyewitness accounts and spot checks, LQAS, post-campaign surveys, or new events such as population movements, and breakthrough cases.
+Information to guide the selection of districts for full mop-up can include: intra-campaign monitoring, independent monitoring, eyewitness accounts and spot checks, LQAS, post-campaign surveys, or new events such as population movements, and breakthrough j See "15th Meeting of the Strategic Advisory Group of Experts (SAGE)" Polio Working Group, April 2018 - Conclusions and recommendations, Note for the Record.
+Geneva: World Health Organization;

+Figure 5.
+Visual representation of timing and scale of immunization activities required cases.
 A mop-up round should be included in the initial outbreak response plan, appropriately scaled and implemented after SIA2, and only cancelled if ALL health areas demonstrated high-quality implementation and vaccination coverage.